meshula/LabMidi/README.md

 It's dual licensed GPL and CC-0.
 I used the tables in that utility, choosing the CC-0 license for this usage.

 There's 9,310 piano MIDI files here: <http://www.kuhmann.com/Yamaha.htm>

+Thanks to arle for publishing mml2mid (although where have the sources gone, the pages are down!), and to g200kg <http://www.g200kg.com/en/docs/webmodular/> for an MML player.